dirakx1/Git/README.md

         $ git rebase upstream/master
 ```

-Your git config file (found on the project root, under ".git/config") must be like below - just change "tiagoprn" to your Github's account name:
+Your git config file (found on the project root, under ".git/config") must be like below - just change "user" to your Github's account name:

 ```
 [core]